varvarra/CV/README.md

 - MA in Educational Planning, Economics, and International Development
 - Fieldwork Organisation and Qualitative Data Collection for the final dissertation on the importance and the use of IT (access to the Web Resources) in primary/secondary schools.
-- Developed an interest about Educational Technology during that year, which further led me to deepen my own research in the field.
-That, in turn, has eventually put me on a path of software development.
+- Developed an interest about Educational Technology during that year.

 #### Manchester Business School, University of Manchester (Sept.
 2008 – June 2012)
 - BA in International Business, Finance, and Economics